timothywarner/az700/README.md

 First off, thanks for taking the time to contribute!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.

-We have set up a separate document containing our [contribution guidelines](docs/CONTRIBUTING.md).
+I've set up a separate document containing my [contribution guidelines](docs/CONTRIBUTING.md).

 Thank you for being involved!